 The rest of the War

-After General Mansfield was killed at Antietam, Slocum was given command of the XII Corps, and with them participated in all the major engagements of the Army of the Potomac from Fredericksburg to Gettysburg.
+After General Mansfield was killed at Antietam, Slocum was given command of the 12th Corps, and with them participated in all the major engagements of the Army of the Potomac from Fredericksburg to Gettysburg.

 In April 1864, Slocum was given command of the fortified post and District of Vicksburg.
-When Sherman organized his Atlanta Campaign, he chose Henry Slocum to command the XX Corps, and on September 2, 1864, Slocum's men occupied Atlanta, Georgia.
+When Sherman organized his Atlanta Campaign, he chose Henry Slocum to command the 20th Corps, and on September 2, 1864, Slocum's men occupied Atlanta, Georgia.
 On the final march to the sea, he commanded the Army of Georgia, the left wing of Sherman's army.

 In the Campaign of the Carolinas, his Corps fought at Averysboro and Bentonville, and on April 13, 1865, took the surrender of Raleigh, North Carolina.
-On April 26, 1865, Gen Johnston surrendered his army, and the Slocum and his troops returned to Washington, D.C. for the Grand Review.
+On April 26, 1865, General Johnston surrendered his army, and the Slocum and his troops returned to Washington, D.C. for the Grand Review.
 Henry Slocum rode at the head of the Army of Georgia.

 After the War